-The Lasa Mountains with their more than 3,000 m high giants surround the same-named side valley in the Val Venosta.
+The Lasa Mountains with their more than 3,000 m high giants surround the eponymous side valley in the Val Venosta.

-The Lasa valley in the Val Venosta is surrounded by the Lasa Mountains, a subgroup of the Ortles Alps.
+The Valle di Lasa valley in the Val Venosta valley is surrounded by the Lasa Mountains, a subgroup of the Ortles Alps.
+They are called Laaser Berge in German, and Monti di Lasa in Italian.
 The entire valley is integrated in the Stelvio National Park and therefore a protected area.
-The uninhabited valley is also well-known for another feature: the marble from Lasa.
+The uninhabited valley is also well-known for another feature: the world-famous marble from Lasa.

-Among the high peaks there are the Cima Vertana (3,545 m asl), the highest summit of the Lasa Mountains, the Angelo Grande (3,461 m asl), the Punta dello Scudo (3,461 m asl), a popular panorama mountain with fantastic view, and the Punta di Lasa (3,305 m asl).
-The hiking tour to this latter peak starts in the Val Martello (approx. 4 hours walking time from the Stallwies mountain inn).
+Its peaks have poetic names like Big Angel (Grande Angelo) and Little Angel (Piccolo Angelo).
+Among the high peaks there are also the Cima Vertana (3,545 m a.s.l.), the highest summit of the Lasa Mountains, Mt.
+Punta dello Scudo (3,461 m a.s.l.), a popular panorama mountain with fantastic view, and Mt.
+Punta di Lasa (3,305 m a.s.l.).
+The hiking tour to this latter peak starts in the Val Martello valley and leads in a 4-hour walk from the Stallwies tavern to the summit.

-Another popular excursion destination in this area is the Lasa di Sopra mountain hut, which is open on weekends in summer.
-It is located at 2,047 m asl beneath the Lasa Glacier, one of the largest glaciers in the Ortles Alps.
-Starting in Lasa, the hut can be reached within approx. 4 hours on foot.
-An alternative would be, to park your car at the mountain station of the Lasa light railway and hike from there to the mountain hut (about 2 hours).
-The Grugno di Porco (2,727 m asl) and the Taitscheroi (3,139 m asl) are accessible from the Lasa di Sopra mountain hut.
+Another popular excursion destination in this area is the Rif.
+Malga Lasa di Sopra mountain hut, which is open at weekends in summer.
+It is located at 2,047 m a.s.l. beneath Mt.
+Vedretta di Lasa, one of the largest glaciers in the Ortles Alps.
+Starting in the village of Lasa, the hut can be reached within 4 hours on foot - the walking time will be reduced to the half by parking at the mountain station of the Lasa light railway.
+Mt.
+Grugno di Porco (2,727 m a.s.l.) and Mt.
+Taitscheroi (3,139 m a.s.l.) are accessible from the Rif.
+Malga Lasa di Sopra mountain hut.